dynatrace-oss/fluent-plugin-dynatrace/README.md

 - An instance of fluentd >= v1.0 from which logs should be exported
 - Ruby version >= 2.4.0
 - An ActiveGate with the Generic log ingest API v2 enabled as described in the [Dynatrace documentation](https://www.dynatrace.com/support/help/how-to-use-dynatrace/log-monitoring/log-monitoring-v2/log-data-ingestion/)
-- A [Dynatrace API token](https://www.dynatrace.com/support/help/dynatrace-api/basics/dynatrace-api-authentication/) with the `Log import` permission
+- A [Dynatrace API token](https://www.dynatrace.com/support/help/dynatrace-api/basics/dynatrace-api-authentication/) with the `logs.ingest` (Ingest Logs) scope

 ## Installation